ohthehugemanatee/presentations/texts/microsoft-best-oss.md

 Notes:
 * "What are you DOING here"?
 * He gave me the back-story.
 The birth, the origin, and the reason Microsoft HAS to be in open source
+* In 2007, Josh visited major Silicon valley conferences to report on Microsoft's presence in that ecosystem.

 ## The birth of OSS at Microsoft